Miami Dolphins vs. New York Jets NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - New York has covered the spread twice this year.

-- The Jets have been underdogs by 3 points or more eight times this season and have covered the spread twice.
+- This year, the Jets have just two against the spread wins in eight games as an underdog of 3 points or more.

-- New York's games this season have hit the over in 66.7% of its opportunities (six times in nine games with a set point total).
+- New York's games this season have gone over the point total six times in nine opportunities (66.7%).

-- New York is 2-1 against the spread and 2-1 overall when the team scores more than 25.2 points.
+- New York is 2-1 against the spread and 2-1 overall when the team puts up more than 25.2 points.

-- The Jets have turned the ball over seven more times (22 total) than the Dolphins have forced a turnover (15) this season.
+- The Jets have turned the ball over 22 times this season, seven more turnovers than the Dolphins have forced (15).

 Home and road insights

-- At home this season, New York has two wins against the spread and is 2-2 overall.
+- New York has two wins against the spread, and is 2-2 overall, at home this year.

-- This season, in four games at home, New York has hit the over three times.
+- New York has hit the over in three of four games at home this season.

-- Away from home, Miami has two wins against the spread and is 1-4 overall.
+- Miami is 1-4 overall, with two wins against the spread, on the road.

-- This year, in five away games, Miami has hit the over twice.
+- This season, in five away games, Miami has gone over the total twice.

 Powered by Data Skrive.